 What Makes A Great B2B Website?

-Just as each business is unique, so too are their websites.
+Just as each business is unique, so too are its websites.
 However, there are certain elements that all great B2B websites have in common.
-These include clear and compelling calls to action, an easy-to-use interface and abundant resources and information.
+These include clear and compelling calls to action, an easy-to-use interface, and abundant resources and information.

 For a B2B website to be effective, it needs to generate leads and conversions.
 However, there are a few critical differences between conversions for B2B and B2C companies.

-- Longer Sales Cycles: Because B2B sales can involve more complex products or services, the sales cycle is often longer.
+- Longer Sales Cycles: The sales cycle is often longer because B2B sales can involve more complex products or services.
 B2B websites must be designed for lead generation rather than immediate conversion.

 - Higher Value Transactions: Due to the longer sales cycles and more complex products, the value of each transaction is usually much higher for B2B businesses.
 It means that even a slight increase in conversion rates can significantly impact the bottom line.

 - Different Conversion Goals: The goals of a B2B website are often different from those of a B2C website.
-The main difference is that while B2C companies are looking to make a sale, B2B companies are looking to build relationships.
+The main difference is that while B2C companies want to make a sale, B2B companies want to build relationships.
 For example, a B2B website might focus on generating leads rather than sales.
 Thus the design and content need to be geared towards these goals.

 With these core principles in mind, we’ll look at five of our favorite B2B websites and showcase what makes them so effective.

 Maxcess International is an excellent example of a B2B website because it uses an AIDA (Attention, Interest, Desire, and Action) model.
 The home page has a slider that draws attention to the various products that Maxcess offers.
-There are also clear calls to action throughout the site that encourage visitors to learn more about the company and its products.
-Maxcess also provides a wealth of technical product downloads to keep their customers informed.
+Clear calls to action throughout the site encourage visitors to learn more about the company and its products.
+Maxcess also provides a wealth of technical product downloads to keep its customers informed.

 2. Alpha Packaging